JackyCSS/Microsite/README.md

 # Website
+https://anderson-architecture.pages.dev
 This is a project for my studies, it includes a microsite about a fictional company.
-The website link:
-https://anderson-architecture.pages.dev